 Inés Ramos from Puerto Travel Buddy

 We took advantage of the morning, clear skies with winds from the ENE entered at an intensity of 5 to 8 mph, ideal for those first flights.
-Ian’s first passenger was his cousin Brian, who had been eager to fly since yesterday (yesterday was windy and the flights were postponed).
+Ian’s first training fly was his cousin Brian, who had been eager to fly since yesterday (yesterday was windy and the flights were postponed).
 After the required instructions, Ian take off with Brian.
 The fly and eventual landing were excellent, as expected.
-After Brian’s flight, Ian made 3 additional passengers flights.
+After Brian’s flight, Ian made 3 additional flights.
 His girlfriend Paola, then Derek and his father Darrell ended up flying a little later.
 It was emotional to see how Ian prepared his father and gave him the instructions before taking off … we will be preparing a video about these during the week.
-With these flights, Ian Darrell possibly becomes one the youngest pilot in the world (18 years old) to make passenger flights 💪!!!.
+With these flights, Ian Darrell possibly becomes one the youngest pilot in the world (18 years old) to make Tandem flights 💪!!!.

 Posted by Luis Ruiz Kamikazes on Friday, July 3, 2020